arwencampbell/COSC111_FinalProject_Campbell/README.md

 Menus & Setup:
 - Start menu
 - Choose player name
-- Choose board size (Normal:6x6, Large:8x8, Extra Large:10x10) (Depending on board size the number of ships will adjust.)
 - Choose to place ships manually or automatically

 Gameplay: To fire shots at the computers board, the player will choose a row letter and column number.
 Computer randomly selects valid shots.
 Hits, misses, and sinking of ships are tracked.